Cisco ACI Tutorial 3 – Sing a new song for sorting server groups and policy

 TIP:RedPoint2 If you have not read Cisco ACI Tutorial – Part #1, now would be a good time.
 It contains a diagram of the topology and some important notes about conventions used.
 Similarly, you will get more familiar with the context of this tutorial if you also take a look at Cisco ACI Tutorial – Part #2

-The following diagram adds the relationship between Application ProfilesEnd Point Groups, and Bridge Domains to the diagram from Part #2.
+The following diagram adds the relationship between Application ProfilesEnd Point Groups (EPGs), and Bridge Domains to the diagram from Part #2.

-EPGs are children of the AP and the AP is a child of the Tenant.
-The Tenant owns the AP and the AP owns the EPGs.
+EPGs are children of the Application Profile and an Application Profile is a child of the Tenant.
+The Tenant owns the Application Profile and the Application Profile owns the EPGs.
 But each EPG must be linked to a Bridge Domain.
 And here’s the catch.
-The Bridged Domain that the EPG is is linked to doesn’t have to belong to the same Tenant as the EPG itself.
+The Bridged Domain that the EPG is is linked to doesn’t have to belong to the same Tenant as the EPG itself – it could belong to the special common tenant.

-In the diagram above, you can see that the AP called AP1 has three EPGs.
-The AP and all its EPGs then belong to the Tenant called RedNectar, but the EPG called DB-EPG is linked to a BD in the common tenant.
+Also in the diagram above, you can see that each AP has two EPGs.
+The AP and all its EPGs then belong to the Tenant called RedNectar, but the EPG called SharedServices_EPG is linked to a BD in the common tenant.
 The common tenant is a special tenant where shared configuration can be defined.
 I have used this relationship here just to illustrate that there is a little chink in the hierarchical model, in that entities that are linked rather than related (parent-child) can be linked outside the parent-child relationship.
+This structure is rarely implemented in this way, and for the rest of the tutorial I’ll stick to best practices which would certainly NOT link an EPG to a BD in the common tenant.

 Key Point: End Point Groups are basic unit of policy enforcement.
 End Points (=something with an IP address) within the same EPG can communicate freely without restrictions – ping each other, share files… Later I will show how a Contract is needed to permit devices in different EPGs to communicate.